Krillh/Airzlinshire/Gvar/Old Gvar Sentence Examples.md

 The endless fields and towering mountains painted a breathtaking backdrop as I walked across the country.
 /gmasha gmegnan a bnosha glan tfisi o ...

+/pin e gzadvavi oe s pisha tfil bza pun/ -> "You walk yourself over to your worker like a person."
+- pin